-As the undergraduate student governing body, Associated Students of Michigan State University (ASMSU) provides representation through a bicameral system made up of the Academic Assembly and the Student Assembly.
+As the All-University undergraduate student governing body, the Associated Students of Michigan State University (ASMSU) provides representation through the General Assembly.
 Offices are maintained in both the Student Services Building and the MSU Union.
 The Web site is www.asmsu.msu.edu.

-The Academic Assembly constitutes the elected undergraduate representatives of the university-level academic governance system.
-It is composed of two representatives from each college and one representative from each of the following groups: Black Student Alliance, Cultural de las Razas Unidas, North American Indian Student Organization, Asian Pacific American Student Organization, Alliance of Lesbian-Bi-Gay-Transgendered Students, Council of Students with Disabilities, and Women's Council.
-The Academic Assembly represents students on academically related issues, provides a forum for discussion of these issues, and approves appointments of undergraduates to Standing Committees of Academic Council.
+The Academic Assembly is an all-university representative body that represents undergraduate students on relevant academic issues, and appoints undergraduate students to Academic Governance committees as determined by the Bylaws for Academic Governance.
+The assembly is composed of two elected representatives from each college and one representative selected from each of the following groups: Black Student Alliance, Cultural de las Razas Unidas, North American Indigenous Student Organization, Asian Pacific American Student Organization, Alliance of Lesbian, Bisexual, Gay, Transgender, and Ally Students, Council of Students with Disabilities, Women's Council, Arab Cultural Society, International Student Association, Jewish Student Union, Interfraternity Council, Panhellenic Council, National Pan-Hellenic Council, Independent Greek Council and Residence Hall Association.
+The Academic Assembly represents students on academically related issues, provides forums for discussion of these issues, and approves appointments of undergraduates to Standing Committees of Academic Council.

-The Student Assembly is composed of proportional representation elected from each college and one representative elected by each of the following groups: Intercooperative Council, Interfraternity Council, Panhellenic Council, National Pan-hellenic Council, Off-Campus Council, Residence Halls Association, University Apartments Advisory Board, Arab Student Organization, Black Student Alliance, Cultural de las Razas Unidas, North American Indian Student Organization, Asian Pacific American Student Organization, International Association Council, Alliance of Lesbian-Bi-Gay-Transgendered Students, Women's Council, and Council of Students with Disabilities.
-The Student Assembly represents students on student life related issues, provides a forum for discussion of these issues, approves appointments of undergraduates to various University committees, provides special student services, and acts as the official representative for the welfare and rights of students.
-Services are provided through two special boards:
+The General Assembly (GA) is composed of proportional representation elected from each college and one representative selected by each of the following groups: MSU Student Housing Cooperative, Interfraternity Council, Panhellenic Council, National Pan-hellenic Council, Independent Greek Council, Jewish Student Union, Residence Halls Association, University Apartments Council of Residents, Arab Cultural Society, Black Student Alliance, Cultural de las Razas Unidas, North American Indigenous Student Organization, Asian Pacific American Student Organization, International Student Association, Alliance of Queer and Ally Students (AQAS), Women's Council, Council of Students with Disabilities, Campus Interfaith Council, and Spartan Armed Forces Council.
+The GA represents students on relevant issues, provides a forum for discussion of these issues. provides free legal services, bluebooks, inexpensive copying, interest free loans, approves appointments of undergraduates to various University committees, provides the free Readership Program and special student services, and acts as the official representative for the welfare and rights of undergraduate students.

-The all-University Programming Board is responsible for facilitating, organizing and executing programming for the Michigan State University student body.
+The ASMSU Programming Board is responsible for facilitating, organizing and executing programming of an all-university nature for the Michigan State University student body and is comprised of a Board of Directors.
 The Programming Board is funded through student tax monies and revenues from sponsored events.
-The Board emphasizes programming in the areas of concerts; lectures; films; racial/ethnic, cultural, and special interest activities; travel; theatre; audio-visual media; MSU Union activities; and special projects such as the College Bowl.
-The Board also attempts to provide support and resources to registered student organizations in the planning and development of their activities
+The Board emphasizes programming in the areas of concerts; lectures/speakers; racial/ethnic, cultural, and international programs, special interest activities, and telecommunications media.

-The Funding Board allocates ASMSU monies to registered student organizations (at least 50 percent undergraduate) for print media or programming projects.
+The Funding Board has 12 selected student members and allocates ASMSU monies to registered student organizations with at least 50 percent undergraduate student membership for print media, programming, and projects.
 The allocations are made on a semester basis.
+Up to \$4,500 is granted to each selected registered student organization (RSO).